Aurora: Changes with time

 Construction of a keogram from one night's recording by an all-sky camera, 6/7 September 2021.
 Keograms are commonly used to visualize changes in auroras over time.

 Auroras change with time.
 Over the night they begin with glows and progress toward coronas, although they may not reach them.
 They tend to fade in the opposite order.
 Until about 1963, it was thought that these changes were due to the rotation of the Earth under a pattern fixed with respect to the Sun.
 Later, it was found by comparing all-sky films of auroras from different places (collected during the International Geophysical Year) that they often undergo global changes in a process called auroral substorm.
 They change in a few minutes from quiet arcs all along the auroral oval to active displays along the dark side and after 1–3 hours they gradually change back.
 Changes in auroras over time are commonly visualized using keograms.

 At shorter time scales, auroras can change their appearances and intensity, sometimes so slowly as to be difficult to notice, and at other times rapidly down to the sub-second scale.
 The phenomenon of pulsating auroras is an example of intensity variations over short timescales, typically with periods of 2–20 seconds.
 This type of aurora is generally accompanied by decreasing peak emission heights of about 8 km for blue and green emissions and above-average solar wind speeds (c.
 500 km/s).

-Other auroral radiation
+Other auroral emissions

 In addition, the aurora and associated currents produce a strong radio emission around 150 kHz known as auroral kilometric radiation (AKR), discovered in 1972.
 Ionospheric absorption makes AKR only observable from space.
 X-ray emissions, originating from the particles associated with auroras, have also been detected.

-Noise

-Aurora noise, similar to a crackling noise, begins about 70 m above Earth's surface and is caused by charged particles in an inversion layer of the atmosphere formed during a cold night.
+A crackling noise, begins about 70 m above Earth's surface and is caused by charged particles in an inversion layer of the atmosphere formed during a cold night.
 The charged particles discharge when particles from the Sun hit the inversion layer, creating the noise.